-We all know about fantasy booking, putting together dream matches in your head and thinking about how big a spectacle it would be.
+We all know about fantasy booking, putting together dream matches in your head, thinking about how big a spectacle it would be.
 Who hasn’t done that?
 Well, if we were shifting the fantasy booking focus from dream matches to dream fights, then The Big Show and The Great Khali would have to be right up there.
 And believe it or not, it actually happened!
-The only man crazy enough to pick a fight with a gigantic man is another gigantic man.
+And as it turns out, the only man crazy enough to pick a fight with a gigantic man is another gigantic man.

 Chris Jericho was amongst the peers backstage to witness these two monsters go at one another.
 Chris, being the great storyteller that he is, put those skills to use in his highly recommended autobiography, The Best In The World: At What I Have No Idea.

 Chris Jericho explains what lead to the colossal fight between The Great Khali and The Big Show:

 “The Great Khali and The Big Show had been at odds for years, as they had what the boys called ‘Giant Heat,’ which meant they resented each other because they were both Brobdingnagian (best word in this book).
 They had spent their lives being the biggest person in the room, astonishing specimens that everybody stared at and instantly feared.
 Now, for the first time, they had to deal with competition for that honor and neither of them liked it.
 Khali was taller, Show was better in the ring, and each was jealous of the other as a result.